 Mold can be found in many other parts of the house as well.
 Common places are in the basement and bathrooms.
 However, it could be anywhere depending on how the roof, foundation, HVAC, and plumbing systems were built.
 Mold is one of those things you may not even know exist until you tear down a wall and find it everywhere.

 There are normally signs though, and those of us that look at enough properties, especially those inspectors, have a knack for finding it.
 Remediation in certain parts of the house can turn into a seriously expensive problem, for your health and wallet.
 In the worst cases, entire walls and sub-floors need to be replaced completely.
 In these cases, you are talking tens of thousands of dollars to fix the issue.

 A lot to consider, right?
 Many of these issues sound terrible I know.
 We aren’t going to lie and say they are a cake walk, but they can all be dealt with.
 What it really comes down to is what you, the seller of the home, is looking to accomplish.
 If you have the capital to spend you should consider contacting a local, credible contractor to address these issues (even if you aren’t selling you should probably deal with them sooner than later because all get worse with time when left unaddressed).

 On the other hand, the people that contact us either can’t afford to deal with these issues or simply don’t wish to deal with them.
 We understand that and that’s why our service exists.
+You can sell your house in any condition, regardless of what you hear elsewhere.
 We can help you sell your fixer upper quick and easy, no repairs or cleaning necessary.
 And if you are on the fence and don’t know which way to go you can still contact us for a no-obligation evaluation and offer.
 Head over to here if you are one of those people.